 Less than two weeks later, Barrie City Council voted on a motion presented by Councillor Keenan Aylwin and decided uninimously to declare a climate emergency.
 In doing so, they joined a list of almost 300 municipalities that have vowed to take direct action to limit their community's carbon footprint and to take direct action to fight climate change.
 The massive march by students and voting age citizens was referred to several times during council's discussion of options.

 The Climate Strike action, that involved students cutting school and adults skipping work, was inspired by 16-year-old Swedish climate activist Greta Thunberg, who in 2018 began spending her school days sitting outside of the Swedish parliament demanding greater action on global warming by holding up a sign saying (translated from Swedish) "School strike for climate".

 Greta’s cause gained a lot of media attention and then support, resulting in her speaking this year to the United Nations.
 She has also been featured on the cover of Time magazine and has become a subject of scorn for President Trump and his oil and coal financed supporters.
 Some media have referred to her influence as the "Greta Thunberg effect".

 Time magazine also included Greta as one of the one hundred most influential people of 2019 and she is a focus of Hillary and Chelsea Clinton’s new book ‘Gutsy Women’.
 Greta has also been nominated for the Nobel Peace Prize.

 We would like to thank the following sponsors of the City of Barrie Network.
-These businesses show they care about our shared community by helping us to provide a not-profit-motivated truly local voice to you and your neighbours.
+These businesses show they care about our shared community by helping us to provide a locally-focused truly local voice to you and your neighbours.
 They also enable our crew to be able to continue providing donated services to promote local benevolent community groups and Barrie-based charities.

 Videography by John Ironside and Tiffany Scott